drupol/latex-umons/README.md

 ## LaTeX Classes

-- A Beamer theme `UMONS`,
+- A Beamer theme `UMONS`.
 - `exercice-umons.cls` is a class to write regular document with proper header.
 - `memoire-umons.cls` is a simple class to write a master's thesis.
 - `tests.cls` aims to provide a simple way of composing tests.
 One or more tests may be in the same file (in case, say, they share questions).
 - `exprog.cls` is an class to write homework.